kenmaglio/puppet-winsw/README.md

 </code></pre>
 You can include --noop if you don't want to apply, however service actions will fail as it won't actually install.

+If you run an elevated command prompt, you can navigate to the service executable directory.
+Then you can use these to test states of your service and the module. (note MyService is your servie name)
+<pre><code>
+MyService.exe stop
+MyService.exe uninstall
+MyService.exe start
+MyService.exe install
+</code></pre>